grater-exp/grater-experiment/README.md

 Additionally, you can specify the output directory of benchmark to run using `--benchmark` option (or `-b`).
 For example, `--benchmark our`, the parsing results and solving results will be in `solvers/grater/our`.
 Note that the output directory of `parse.py` and `solve-with-check.py` need to be same.

-**NOTE:** If the variable name in constraints is illegal in Python, you may need to change it (in SMT2 file itself or in `objective_functions.py`), otherwise there will be problems when Grater solving it.

 ## Baselines